IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 ###### Notes:
 I am not entirely sure how much the heat set helps.
 I *think* it was intended to create a nice hard surface to shear against the blade.
 However, it seems to work well with the PTFE tube in there.
 If I get to the point that I print another extruder body, I'll try one without the heatset and a bore sized for the PTFE tube instead.</details>

+<details><summary>Notes on the sensored model</summary>
+### This is beta-ish.
+I have not printed and used it yet.
+Give me feedback if you print and use before I do.
+1. The design uses a 6x3 magnet to act as a roller between the switch and filament path.
+Other designs use a 7mm ball.
+I don't have a bunch of those lying around.
+However, I do have a plethora of 6x3mm magnets.
+I figure anyone who has built a Voron 2.4 likely has one which escaped under the couch cushion at some point.
+2. It uses the standard D2F switch called out in the Voron 2.4 Bill of Materials.
+3. There are holes in the front of the body to accept 2mm socket head sheetmetal screws.
+4. There are supports.
+I'm sorry, it's the best I could do.
+They should break away pretty easy if your printer is tuned well.
+Dig them out with a screwdriver or needle nose pliers.
+5. It should fit an SB2040 from Mellow.
+I don't have a BTT version.
+I won't have the BTT version.
+I never expect to give any more of my hard earned dollars to BTT unless their customer support starts acting like...well, customer support.
+Besides, ruler/bolt gauges are way cooler than ducks.
+Just saying.</details>